Goh Jin Wei: 2021–present: Retirement and return to badminton

 In March 2021, Goh reached the quarterfinals of Orléans Masters.
 In June, Goh competed at the Spanish International, reaching the final before losing to Kisona Selvaduray.
 In September 2021, Goh announced her retirement from professional badminton in a YouTube video, citing health reasons after her colectomy surgery back in 2019.
 However, Goh returned to professional badminton after signing a three-year contract with Kuala Lumpur Racquet Club as an independent player on 6 January 2022 while reiterating that she would not be able to give her full commitment as a player with the national team due to her health issues.
 She was due to appear in the 2022 Syed Modi International and 2022 Odisha Open after having registered for the tournaments, but was asked to withdraw by the Badminton Association of Malaysia (BAM).
 On 21 January 2022, BAM issued her a backdated two-year ban from participating in Badminton World Federation-sanctioned tournaments, starting from when she left the national team in September 2021.
 The ban was issued to her and Lee Zii Jia after the latter quit the national team on 19 January 2022.
 On 27 January 2022, after submitting her appeal to BAM, the ban was rescinded.

 The 2022 Korea Open was Goh's first tournament after the rescinding of her ban where she was eliminated in the quarterfinals by Kim Ga-eun.
 In October 2022, she reached her first BWF World Tour final and finished as runner-up at the 2022 Vietnam Open Super 100 tournament.

+Goh competed for Malaysia at the 2024 Summer Olympics in the women's singles event.